TingchenFu/tingchenfu.github.io/_pages/about.md

 - *2024.05*: &nbsp;🎉🎉 I got two paper accepted by findings of ACL 2024.
 Thanks for my colleborators!
 See you at Bangkok.
 - *2024.01*: &nbsp;🎉🎉 I got one paper accepted by ICLR'24.
 Thanks for my colleborators!
 See you at Vienna.
 - *2023.09*: &nbsp;🎉🎉 Our survey on LLM hallucination: Siren's Song in the AI Ocean is coming out!
-- *2023.05*: &nbsp;🎉🎉 I got one paper accepted by the findings of EMNLP'23.
-Thanks for my colleborators!
-See you at Singapore.
-- *2023.05*: &nbsp;🎉🎉 I got one paper accepted by KDD'23.
-Thanks for my colleborators!
-See you at Longbeach.
-- *2023.05*: &nbsp;🎉🎉 I got two papers accepeted by ACL and the findings of ACL.
-Thanks for my colleborators!
-- *2023.02*: &nbsp;🎉🎉 Join the Tencent AI Lab as an research intern, advised by Dr. Lemao Liu
-- *2022.06*: &nbsp;🎉🎉 Obtain my Bachelor of Engineering from Renmin University of China.

 # 📖 Educations
 - *2022.09 - present*, master student in the Gaoling School of Artificial Intelligence, Renmin University of China.